4. North of Iberian Peninsula

 Day 1.
 Barcelona - Zaragoza - San Sebastián (575 km ~ 357 miles)

-• A striking Baroque Basilica, it is here that many believe that Santiago - one of Jesus’ disciples and referred to as James in the Bible – saw the Virgin Mary ascend a marble pillar.
+• A striking Baroque Basilica, it is here that many believe that Santiago, one of Jesus’ disciples and referred to as James in the Bible, saw the Virgin Mary ascend a marble pillar.
 A chapel was built around that pillar and later added to and renovated, until it became the stunning cathedral it is today.
 If you want, you can head inside to look around at its magnificent interior, then take the elevator to the top to enjoy some of the most spectacular views of the city.

 Day 2.
 San Sebastián - Bilbao - Santander (205 km ~ 127 miles)

-Breakfast and transfer to BilbaoThe Basque city of Bilbao is particularly well known for its avant-garde contemporary designs and fascinating architecture, especially as it is home to the Guggenheim Museum Bilbao, where we will make a stop to walk around and make pictures of this gorgeous and wicked structure.
+Breakfast and transfer to Bilbao.
+The Basque city of Bilbao is particularly well known for its avant-garde contemporary designs and fascinating architecture, especially as it is home to the Guggenheim Museum Bilbao, where we will make a stop to walk around and make pictures of this gorgeous and wicked structure.

-Later we’ll transfer to Santander.
+Later, we’ll transfer to Santander.
 Santander is the capital of Spain’s Cantabria region and offers a whole host of attractions for visitors, from history museums to art centers and beaches.
-Spend your time shopping in the Mercado de la Esperanza, visiting the Palacio de la Magdalena or browsing the works in the new Centro Botín.
+Spend your time shopping in the Mercado de la Esperanza, visiting the Palacio de la Magdalena, or browsing the works in the new Centro Botín.
 Some highlights not to miss in your free time in the evening:

 • The Palacio de la Magdalena is situated on the vast Magdalena Peninsula, on the edge of the city, and has become somewhat of a symbol of Santander.
-Built between 1908 and 1912, it’s one of the best examples of this style of architecture in the whole of northern Spain.
-The palace was used as a summer residence for the Spanish royal family between 1913 and 1930, and today is open for visitors and grand events.
+Built between 1908 and 1912, it’s one of the best examples of this style of architecture in all of northern Spain.
+The palace was used as a summer residence for the Spanish royal family between 1913 and 1930, and today it is open for visitors and grand events.

 Dinner and night in Santander.